 The ADRC's State Health Insurance Programs (SHIP) can provide answers to questions and concerns regarding private and government benefit programs.
-It does not sell, endorse or recommend any specific insurance or other health plans.
-The ADRC offers one-on-one benefit counseling and assistance to people with Medicare and their families ensuring that New Mexicans receive accurate, unbiased information about health care options and other entitlements.
+However, it does not sell, endorse or recommend any specific insurance or other health plans.
+The ADRC offers one-on-one benefit counseling and assistance for people with Medicare and their families in an effort to ensure that New Mexicans receive accurate, unbiased information about health care options and other entitlements.